zooniverse/panoptes-cli/README.md

 ## Installation

-The Panoptes CLI is written in Python, so in order to install it you will need to install either Python 2 or Python 3, along with `pip`. macOS and Linux already come with Python installed, so run this to see if you already have everything you need:
+The Panoptes CLI is written in Python, so in order to install it you will need to install Python 3 along with `pip`.
+Please note: while still compatible with Python 2.7, we have ended support for use of the CLI with this deprecated version. macOS and Linux already come with Python installed, so run this to see if you already have everything you need:

 ```
 $ python --version && pip --version